Home

 Care of Cumin and Elderberry

-Care of Cumin and Elderberry include pruning, fertilizers, watering etc. Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves and Elderberry pruning is done Cut or pinch the stems, No pruning needed in the early stages, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in winter, Prune ocassionally and Remove deadheads.
+Care of Cumin and Elderberry include pruning, fertilizers, watering etc. Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves and Elderberry pruning is done Cut or pinch the stems, No pruning needed in the early stages, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in winter, Prune ocassionally and Remove deadheads.
 In summer Cumin needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Elderberry needs Lots of watering and in winter, it needs Average Water.

 List of Herbs